G4Vi/MHFS/README.md

 - `ffmpeg` is used for transcoding in the MusicLibrary subsystem and for videos in the video subsystem.
 - `sox` is used for resampling in the MusicLibrary subsystem

-[Optional] Install `youtube-dl` to the MHFS bin dir `cd MHFS/bin && wget https://yt-dl.org/downloads/latest/youtube-dl`
+[Optional] Install `youtube-dl` to the MHFS bin dir `cd MHFS/bin && wget https://yt-dl.org/downloads/latest/youtube-dl && chmod +x youtube-dl`
 - used for Youtube subsystem

 <details>